Markov number: Markov tree

-So we see a|2 so a = 1 or 2.
-If a = 1 then we get (1, 1, 1) and if a = 2 then we get (1, 1, 2).
-And from (1, 1, 2) we get to (1, 1, 1) by taking (x, y, 3xy − z).

-Thus we see that starting from an arbitrary solution we eventually come to (1, 1, 1), and so these are all the solutions.

 Other properties

 Aside from the two smallest singular triples (1, 1, 1) and (1, 1, 2), every Markov triple consists of three distinct integers.

-The unicity conjecture states that for a given Markov number c, there is exactly one normalized solution having c as its largest element: proofs of this conjecture have been claimed but none seems to be correct.
+The unicity conjecture, as remarked by Frobenius in 1913, states that for a given Markov number c, there is exactly one normalized solution having c as its largest element: proofs of this conjecture have been claimed but none seems to be correct.
+Martin Aigner examines several weaker variants of the unicity conjecture.
+His fixed numerator conjecture was proved by Rabideau and Schiffler in 2020, while the fixed denominator conjecture and fixed sum conjecture were proved by Lee, Li, Rabideau and Schiffler in 2023.

-Odd Markov numbers are 1 more than multiples of 4, while even Markov numbers are 2 more than multiples of 32.
+None of the prime divisors of a Markov number is congruent to 3 modulo 4, which implies that an odd Markov number is 1 more than a multiple of 4.
+Furthermore, if $m$ is a Markov number then none of the prime divisors of $9m^2-4$ is congruent to 3 modulo 4.
+An even Markov number is 2 more than a multiple of 32.